chahatmandviwala-alt/Metastream/README.md

 ### Sign Transaction

 Initiate a transaction from the wallet connected to Metamask or Rabby and obtian a signature request QR code.
 Scan this QR code with Metastream and verify the transaction details.
 Metastream provides key transaction details including the chain ID, the receiver address, token type, and most importantly the amount.
-It is of utmost importance to make sure that Metastream shows exactly the same trnasaction details that were used to initiate the trnasaction using Metamask or Rabby.
+It is of utmost importance to make sure that Metastream shows exactly the same transaction details that were used to initiate the transaction using Metamask or Rabby.

 <p align="center"><img src="docs/IMG_09.png" alt="Alt text" width="85%" /></p>